Akuli/jou/doc/lists.md

 - **Heap memory** is used with `malloc()`, `realloc()` and `free()` (TODO: document).
     There is no maximum size:
     if you allocate a lot of heap memory, the computer usually runs out of RAM.
     There is no automatic cleanup.
-You must call the `free()` function.
+    You must call the `free()` function when you're done with using a chunk of heap memory.

 Lists allocate heap memory when you `.append()` items onto them, and it is your responsibility to free that memory when you no longer need the list.